-Devastated Peter takes a Hawaii vacation in order to deal with recent break-up with his TV star girlfriend, Sarah.
-Little does he know Sarah's traveling to the same resort as her ex ... and she's bringing along her new boyfriend.
+Devastated Peter takes a Hawaiian vacation in order to deal with the recent break-up with his TV star girlfriend, Sarah.
+Little does he know, Sarah's traveling to the same resort as her ex - and she's bringing along her new boyfriend.

-When seasoned comedian George Simmons learns of his terminal, inoperable health condition, his desire to form a genuine friendship cause him to take a relatively green performer under his wing as his opening act.
+When seasoned comedian George Simmons learns of his terminal, inoperable health condition, his desire to form a genuine friendship causes him to take a relatively green performer under his wing as his opening act.

 English rock star Aldous Snow relapses into drugs and booze after a break up and a disastrous record.
 In L.A., Aaron Green works for a record company stuck in recession.
 Aaron's boss gives him a career making task - to bring Aldous from London to L.A. for a concert in 72 hours.
 That day, Aaron's girlfriend Daphne tells him she wants to finish her medical residency in Seattle.
 Aaron's sure this ends their relationship.
 In London, things aren't much better: Aldous delays their departure several times, plies Aaron with vices, and alternates between bad behavior and trenchant observations.
 Can Aaron moderate Aldous's substance abuse and get him to the Greek?
 What about Daphne?
 Written by

 26 of 47 people found this review helpful.

 Was this review helpful to you?